hidao80/Share-with-ShareGPT/README.md

 ## Install

-It will be available for download from the store!
-Coming Soon...
+It is now available for download from Firefox ADD-ONS!

 ## Usage